yghlc/validate-thaw-slump/index.md

 ### Support or Contact
 This system in under the Phase 1 of development, please report any bugs.
-Contact for any comments, suggestions, and questions: Lingcao Huang (lingcao.huang@colorado.edu)!
+Contact for any comments, suggestions, and questions: Lingcao Huang (lingcao.huang@colorado.edu).

 ### Q&A